httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The client MUST NOT perform offset retrieval while creation ({{upload-creation}}) or appending ({{upload-appending}}) is in progress.
 In addition, the client SHOULD NOT automatically retry if a 4xx (Client Error) status code is received.

-If the client received a response with a
+If the client received a response with

-- `2xx (Successful)` status code, the client can continue appending representation data to it ({{upload-appending}}) if the upload is not complete yet.
+- a `2xx (Successful)` status code, the client can continue appending representation data to it ({{upload-appending}}) if the upload is not complete yet.
-- `307 (Temporary Redirect)` or `308 (Permanent Redirect)` status code, the client MAY retry retrieving the offset from the new URI.
+- a `307 (Temporary Redirect)` or `308 (Permanent Redirect)` status code, the client MAY retry retrieving the offset from the new URI.
+- a `429 (Too Many Requests)` status code ({{RFC6585}}), the client SHOULD retry the request after waiting for the period expressed in a `Retry-After` response header field or another appropriate period.
-- `4xx (Client Error)` status code, the client SHOULD NOT attempt to retry or resume the upload.
+- any other `4xx (Client Error)` status code, the client SHOULD NOT attempt to retry or resume the upload.
-- `5xx (Server Error)` status code or no final response at all due to connectivity issues, the client MAY retry retrieving the offset.
+- a `5xx (Server Error)` status code or no final response at all due to connectivity issues, the client MAY retry retrieving the offset.

 ### Server Behavior